 Do you know exactly what medicines you're taking and how much?

-Keeping patients safe by keeping a current list of all the medicines they are taking is the main goal of a new project at National Jewish Health.
+Keeping patients safe by keeping a current list of all the medicines they are taking is the main goal of a project at National Jewish Health.

 “Medication regimens can be complicated, and change frequently,” said Betsy Kern, MD, who with Gary Cott, MD, serve as lead faculty on the Medication Reconciliation Project.